Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Model

-which is the one-variable Fokker-Planck equation in general form with time-independent drift $D_1 (n)=K_d (n)-K_a (n)=n^\alpha s\left( {k_d -k_a } \right)$ and diffusion $D_2 (n)=K_a (n)=n^\alpha sk_a $ coefficients \cite{Fokker,Planck}.
-The main difference between this formulation and other well-known models is the more general scenario with detaching and attaching as separate events is taken into account here.
-It allows us to express explicitly the availability of drift and diffusion terms, and, moreover, to bring to light the common symmetry properties and propose the ways to find the exact non-stationary solutions \cite{Gordienko}.
+The main difference between this formulation and the other aforementioned models \cite{Leyvraz,ben2003exchange,ke2002kinetics,lin2003kinetics,lin2005exchange} is the more general scenario with detaching and attaching as separate events is taken into account here.
+In contrast to them the proposed model allows us: \begin{enumerate} \item to express explicitly the availability of drift and diffusion components of migration-driven aggregation through the terms of the same name in FPE (\ref{eq3}), \item to emphasize conditions of symmetric/asymmetric migration-driven aggregation, namely, for asymmetric (biased) one with $D_1(n)=K_d(n)-K_a(n)= s\left( {n^\alpha k_d - n^\beta k_a }\right) \neq 0$, i.e. when $\alpha \neq \beta$ and $k_d \neq k_a$, for symmetric (unbiased) one with $D_1(n)=0$, i.e. when $\alpha = \beta$ and $k_d = k_a$; \item to find the exact asymptotic non-stationary solutions for unbiased migration-driven aggregation \cite{gordienkoIJMPB2012}; \item to analyze the common symmetry properties of FPE (\ref{eq3}) and propose the ways to find the exact non-stationary solutions for the more general cases \cite{GatsenkoCGW10,gordienkoECF2008}, for example, for biased migration-driven aggregation. \end{enumerate}

 The case $\alpha =0$ corresponds to the clusters with the minimum active surface (``singularity''' of the active surface), namely for clusters with constant numbers of active monomers independent of the whole number of monomers $n$ in it.
 For example, the ends of a line cluster can be its 2 active points for detaching and attaching.
-Such configurations take place in queues (2 active points), stacks (1 active point), etc. In the context of plastic deformation of metals, ``pile-up'' aggregations of dislocations of a regular crystalline structure can be depicted by this scenario (see Fig.~\ref{Examples}a).
+Such configurations take place in dequeues, queues (2 active points), stacks (1 active point), etc. that are well-known in computer science, especially in queuing and waiting theories \cite{knuth,bhat2008}.
+In the context of plastic deformation of metals, ``pile-up'' aggregations of dislocations of a regular crystalline structure can be depicted by this scenario (see Fig.~\ref{Examples}a).
+The similar case was considered also in Ke-Lin theory for migration-driven aggregation \cite{ke2002kinetics}, but on the basis of the linked Smolukhovski nonlinear equations \cite{Smoluchowski1916}.